-Protein timing especially post workout protein is a strategy being used for some time now to optimize training adaptations.
+Protein timing is a strategy being used for some time now to optimize training adaptations.
 This simple concept has been to consume, primarily supplemental protein in and around training to facilitate muscle repair and thus promote muscle hypertrophy and strength.
-Earlier studies showed that protein timing i.e. post workout protein and nutrient timing is a crucial concept to enhance performance.
+Earlier studies showed that protein and other nutrient timing is a crucial concept to enhance performance.

-The generally accepted fact has been of an Anabolic Window (of app.
-30-60min) which opens up post-workout, during which consuming post workout protein can skyrocket your recovery capability.
+The general accepted fact has been of an Anabolic Window (of app.
+30-60min) which opens up post workout, during which consuming protein can skyrocket your recovery capability.
 This timing was highlighted by researchers Ivy & Ferguson, in their 2013 study in the American Journal of Lifestyle Medicine.
-The researchers also focussed upon the fact that anabolic response to a resistance training bout is blunted if protein is ingested after this narrow window, thereby impairing muscular gains.
+The researchers also focussed upon the fact that, anabolic response to a resistance training bout is blunted if protein is ingested after this narrow window, thereby impairing muscular gains.

 Dietary protein has been considered a crucial component in stimulating muscle protein synthesis, especially when ingested post a resistance training session.

-However, in every study that has investigated the benefit of immediate post-workout nutrition or post workout protein, subjects were fed after completing an exercise session that they had performed in a fasted or semi-starved state.
+However, in every study that has investigated the benefit of immediate post-workout nutrition, subjects were fed after completing an exercise session that they had performed in a fasted or semi-starved state.
 Also, most of these studies were short term studies.

 In an earlier 2013 study in the Journal of International Society of Sports Nutrition, researchers Aragon, Schoenfeld & Krieger, found that consuming protein within 1h post-resistance exercise had a small but significant effect on increasing muscle hypertrophy compared to delaying consumption by at least 2h.
-However, sub-analysis of these results revealed the effect all but disappeared after controlling for the total intake of protein, indicating that favorable effects were due to unequal protein intake between the experimental and control groups (app.
-1.7 g/kg versus 1.3 g/kg, respectively) as opposed to temporal aspects of feeding.
+However, sub-analysis of these results revealed the effect all but disappeared after controlling for the total intake of protein, indicating that favourable effects were due to unequal protein intake between the experimental and control groups (app.
+1.7g/kg versus 1.3g/kg, respectively) as opposed to temporal aspects of feeding.

 Another 2009 study in the American Journal of Clinical Nutrition, by a European research team led by L.B.
 Verdijk, assessed the benefits of timed protein supplementation on the increase in muscle mass and strength during prolonged resistance-type exercise training in healthy elderly men who habitually consume adequate amounts of dietary protein.
 26 healthy elderly men were assigned to a progressive, 12-wk resistance-type exercise training program with (protein group) or without (placebo group) protein provided before and immediately after each exercise session (3 sessions/wk, 20g protein/session).
 The researchers concluded that timed protein supplementation immediately before and after exercise does not further augment the increase in skeletal muscle mass and strength after prolonged resistance-type exercise training in healthy elderly men who habitually consume adequate amounts of dietary protein.

-Some studies have suggested that protein can help to restore glycogen stores in the body.
-However, this would only happen in situations where muscle glycogen availability limits performance (i.e. longer duration events) and insufficient carbohydrate is ingested to maximize glycogen resynthesis.
-If you ingest the recommended amounts of carbohydrate, the protein will have no additional benefit.
+Some studies have suggested that, protein can help to restore glycogen stores in the body.
+However, this would only happen in situations where muscle glycogen availability limits performance (i.e. longer duration events) and insufficient carbohydrate is ingested to maximise glycogen resynthesis.
+If you ingest the recommended amounts of carbohydrate, protein will have no additional benefit.

 Therefore, there is no concept of a mystical and magical Anabolic Window as such.
-Having post-workout protein is not going to make much of a difference, as long as you are having an adequate protein-rich meal 3-6hrs post-workout.
+Having a whey protein supplement post workout is not going to make much of a difference, as long as you are having an adequate protein rich meal 3-6hrs post workout.
 You will still build the same muscle mass, regardless of the nutrient timing.

-In fact, with the above studies, pre-workout nutrition looks a tad more important than post-workout nutrition.
-So post-workout protein doesn’t matter a lot.
+In fact, with the above studies, the pre-workout nutrition looks a tad more important than the post workout nutrition.

 With a personal experience of thousands of clients and people from different walks of life, the most important concept in nutrition is not timing.
 It’s what are you eating (quality), how much are you eating (quantity), why are you eating (emotions and food psychology), and then when are you eating may come in, if the above Why’s are taken care of.